otabuzzman/AIplay/README.md

 The hard-coded network configuration is 784/ 100/ 10 fully-connected input/ hidden/ output nodes with sigmoid activation.

 ### Usage
-The app is on [TestFlight](https://testflight.apple.com/join/M2uSLM1e) and provides some usage information when you tap the circled i in the top left corner.
-On the first start after installation the app asks for a folder to store the MNIST dataset.
+The app is on [TestFlight](https://testflight.apple.com/join/M2uSLM1e).
+After installation it asks on the first start for a folder to store the MNIST dataset.
 The four MNIST status indicators turn into green when all files have been downloaded and unzipped.
+There is some basic usage information when tapping the circled i in the top right corner.

 Input from the sketch area must be centered with some padding to the edges.
 Ideally, the images in the _Query Input_ and _Query Image_ areas will look fairly similar in terms of their position in their respective areas.